 Frequently Asked Questionsedit

-What is the volume of a four-dimensional space called?
+What is the volume of a four-dimensional space called?edit

 A four-dimensional volume would generally be called as hyper-volume and it would be an extension of the three-dimensional Euclidean space.

-What is the volume occupied by elementary particles?
+What is the volume occupied by elementary particles?edit

 Though elementary particles like electrons and quarks have mass, the standard model comprehension of these particles indicate that these are point-like masses associated with a wave nature.
 Due to this, the uncertainty principle limits any precise observation of the structures of this elements.
 Hence, they are considered to be a point mass with zero volume.